-You should return forms immediately as any delay could result in loss of benefit.
+If you have completed a paper copy of our form you should return forms immediately to us as any delay could result in a loss of benefit.
 You may also have to provide evidence of all your circumstances (see below).

 If you haven't got all the evidence we need you should still return the form to us telling us what evidence will be sent on later.

 If you are completing an Online Form you will be able to add your evidence electronically within the online form if you have this available.

 If you are completing a paper copy all evidence you give us must be original documents.
 We cannot accept copies.

 If you are not sure what evidence to provide please refer to the guidance below or ask us for help.
 This does not cover everything and it is your responsibility to ensure we know about all of your circumstances that might affect your benefit.